-Ever since Steve Jobs introduced the first ever iPhone back in 2007, Apple phones have been synonymous with high quality, fast speeds and premium tech.
-And with every new iPhone that comes out, there are notable improvements to the software, the camera and the design to make each new handset better than the last.
+The iPhone is one of the most popular smartphone ranges in the world and for good reason.
+Ever since Steve Jobs introduced the first ever iPhone back in 2007, Apple’s handsets have been synonymous with high quality, fast speeds and premium tech.
+And with every new iPhone that comes out, there are notable improvements to the software, the camera and the design to make each new handset more desirable than the next.

 Design: the iPhone is instantly recognisable anywhere, offering a simplified, cleaner look that was revolutionary when it first released, and still maintains that appeal.
 A range of colours as well as an endless line of officially licensed accessories like covers and cases have made it a popular fashion statement as well as an impressive piece of tech that appeals to the masses.

 Camera: The iPhone is well known for its quality cameras.
 That’s not to say iPhones are the best cameras out there.
 Samsung and Huawei are particularly famous for their excellent smartphone cameras.
 But the iPhone is generally seen as the go-to choice for creatives and influencers.
-It plays a huge part in any of Apple’s iPhone marketing campaigns.
-There have even been whole music videos filmed on it.
+It plays a huge part in any of Apple’s iPhone marketing campaigns and the recent iPhone 12 range (as of December 2020) has added even more pro camera features to the handsets.

 With so many models around, you should first see which ones you can still get your hands on.
 Major network providers such as Three, O2, EE, Vodafone and Virgin Media will certainly have a full menu of models and plans for the following generations of iPhone: